AISA-AISuperAgency/aisa-decision-intelligence-layer/examples/coordination-simulation.md

 A group of contributors wants to work on a shared problem without a conventional company structure, fixed hierarchy, or clear CEO.

-Some contributors are human.
-Some are AI agents.
-Some participate only briefly.
-The work is real, but the coordination model is fluid.
+Some contributors are human, others are AI agents, while some participate only briefly.
+The work is real, yet the coordination model is fluid.

 The key question is whether meaningful progress can emerge without fragmentation.